Things to Do Cairns

 Tropical Island Escapes

 Cairns is the ideal starting point for visiting the nearby islands.
 Day tour and extended stays.
 Among the most popular are Green Island and Fitzroy Island.
-Both short boat trips from Cairns Marlin Marina offer day-return activities or longer stays.
+Both short boat trips from Cairns Marlin Marina offer day-return activities or more extended stays.
 Snorkelling, scuba diving and underwater reef viewing are available.

 Things to do in Cairns Tropical IslandsSee more listings